You're using a free limited version of DrugPatentWatch: Upgrade for Complete Access

 Zyban is a drug marketed by Glaxosmithkline and is included in one NDA.

 The generic ingredient in ZYBAN is bupropion hydrochloride.
 There are thirty-eight drug master file entries for this compound.
-Seventy-four suppliers are listed for this compound.
+Seventy-two suppliers are listed for this compound.
 Additional details are available on the bupropion hydrochloride profile page.

 AI Deep Research